JaisonGeorge04/AI-Resume-Analyzer/README.md

 ## ✨ Overview

 **AI Resume Analyzer & Optimizer** is a modern, high-performance full-stack web application that helps job seekers understand exactly how their resume stacks up against a target job description.
-Powered by **Google Gemini AI**, it calculates an ATS (Applicant Tracking System) match score, surfaces missing keywords, breaks down feedback section-by-section, and offers a concrete roadmap to close skill gaps.
+Powered by **Google Gemini AI**, it calculates an ATS (Applicant Tracking System) match score, surfaces missing keywords, breaks down feedback section by section, and offers a concrete roadmap to close skill gaps.

 It also includes a standalone **Bullet Point Optimizer** — an interactive playground that rewrites weak resume bullets into high-impact statements using the **Google XYZ formula**: